 I physically and emotionally muscled my way up the next section, noticing that not too far behind me was a young man who had military written all over him and who was struggling as well.
 While comparison can be dangerous, his difficulties gave me some comfort.
 When he caught up with me, we chatted for a moment.

 “My girlfriend has been on the top for forty-five minutes.”
 He said, glancing upward.

 Then we watched two young men breeze by us, deep in conversation.
 “I don’ know how they can talk and do this,” he said.
 I chuckled, as he moved on.

 The two-hour mark drew near, and I mentally made a note that it perhaps should be easier and faster to descend since I had decided to do Barr Trail rather than climb back down the Incline.
 I had three-plus hours of good daylight left, and I wanted to be off the trail before it was dark.

 Surprisingly, breathing became less difficult, and my energy increased, even though I was nearing 8,000 feet.
-I was hearing voices ahead of me, not labored by breathing, but laughing and with an essence of celebration.
+I heard voices ahead of me, not labored by breathing, but laughing and with an essence of celebration.
 The treetops marked the goal.
-I was getting really close.
+I was getting close.

 At 2:12 p.m.
 Mountain time on January 18, 2017, I touched the sign marking the Manitou Incline summit.

 I made it!